NEW MEMBER ORIENTATION

 SHOOTING FROM YOUR HORSE

 You will begin shooting from your horse while standing beside the target.
 There will be a ground person at the horse's head for safety.
 Next is walking and shooting from your horse with a handler walking next to you.
-When ready you will move on to the trot and canter while shooting.
+When ready you will move on to the walk, trot and canter while shooting without an assistant.
 Hitting the target from your horse that first time will be a memorable experience!

-Extended beginner clinics are similar to New Member Orientation as they cover the same topics.
-They are one or two days of focused instruction with just the participants of the clinic.
+Introductory clinics are similar to New Member Orientation as they cover the same topics and are focused on the beginner mounted archer.
+These are usually one day of focused instruction with just the participants of the clinic.
 The days include 6 hours of instruction between ground and mounted activities.
 These clinics are limited to 6 people and can have unlimited auditors.
-These are not open to people just wishing spectate.
-This helps new members to be comfortable trying out something new with their horse in a no pressure atmosphere.

-Clinic fees: The cost for this two-day clinic is $225 per person.
-A $100 non-refundable deposit and registration is required to hold your spot.
-Any balance due needs to be paid by TBD.
+Clinic fees: The cost for a one-day clinic is $120 per person plus MA3 Membership.
+A $50 non-refundable deposit and registration is required to hold your spot.
+Any balance due needs to be paid by May 20th, 2023.
+Membership in the Mounted Archery Association of the Americas for Single Membership is $55 and Family Membership is $75.
 You will need to pay MA3 separately for your membership.
-Please register via this link: TBD.
+A link for membership will be sent to participants.
+Please register for the clinic via the button below.

 Camping/boarding: Dry camping is available in your own RV, horse trailer or tent at no charge.
 No showers will be available.
 There are several options available for boarding your horse.
 You will choose one during the registration process.